- Oops!Something went wrong.Please try again later.

 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-By way of learning-by-doing, we'll look at ROE to gain a better understanding of IQVIA Holdings Inc. (NYSE:IQV).
+We'll use ROE to examine IQVIA Holdings Inc. (NYSE:IQV), by way of a worked example.

 The formula for return on equity is: